Rescue Remedy Night Review

 What evidence is there that Rescue Remedy works?

 In 2010, British researchers published a research paper reviewing clinical trials of Bach Flower Remedies.
-They analyzed six placebo-controlled studies and found no support that it works, saying in their paper:
+They analysed six placebo-controlled studies and found no support that it works, saying in their paper:

 All placebo-controlled trials failed to demonstrate efficacy.
 It is concluded that the most reliable clinical trials do not show any differences between flower remedies and placebos.